tsornwanee/icme-data-visualization/index.md

 ## Pre-workshop Checklist
+1. Please test your Google Colab setup by following [these instructions](https://docs.google.com/document/d/1TF9lk1zdpdymE7RkUQOCAoWp_Y3k7CUirh5-HnDjvvM/edit?usp=sharing).
+2. If you have never used the Python package `pandas` before, you may want to watch a brief intro video such as [this one](https://youtu.be/w4cZnVUTnYg).

-1. You should have received a welcome email with the Zoom link and password.
-Please email us (kmentzer@stanford.edu) if you haven’t.
+ Please email us (kmentzer@stanford.edu) if you encounter any challenges with .
-2. Familiarize yourself with the schedule and see you Wednesday August 2nd at 1:00 pm PT!

 ## Schedule
 #### Wednesday August 2nd - Intro and Exploratory Data Analysis

 - 1:00 - 2:15 PM - Introduction, Why data visualization is important
-- 2:15 - 2:30 PM – Break
+- 2:15 - 2:30 PM – Break *(Exact time TBD)*
 - 2:30 - 4:00 PM - Exploratory Data Analysis

 #### Thursday August 3rd – Data Visualization for Communication
 - 1:00 - 2:15 PM - Desinging data visualization for others
-- 2:30 - 2:45 PM – Break
+- 2:30 - 2:45 PM – Break *(Exact time TBD)*
 - 2:45 - 4:00 PM - Data visualization Examples, Peer Feedback, Wrap Up